Key and Value Weights Are Probably All You Need: On the Necessity of the Query, Key, Value weight Triplet in Self-Attention Transformers: Introduction

 \subsection{Contributions}

-\paragraph{Theoretical results.} We investigate query weight redundancy in settings complementary to recent theoretical work by Graef~\cite{graef2024transformer} and in the spirit of \cite{ICLR2024_simplyfing_transformer}.
+We take a theory-first approach: we establish Query weight elimination under simplifying assumptions on normalization and skip connections, investigate the structural obstructions each introduces, and validate empirically in full architectural complexity.

+\paragraph{Theoretical results.} We first observe that multi-head attention has intrinsic redundancy: any block-diagonal transformation can be absorbed into the Query-Key pair without changing the output (Proposition~\ref{prop:block-diag}).
+This redundancy is parametrized by a $(h \cdot d_k^2)$-dimensional manifold (one invertible $d_k \times d_k$ matrix per head), present in the full model with no simplifying assumptions.
+Under the additional assumption of no normalization layers, we prove Query weight redundancy in settings complementary to recent theoretical work by Graef~\cite{graef2024transformer}:

+\begin{itemize} \item \textbf{Single-layer ``Free Lunch'' (Theorem~\ref{thm:free-lunch}):} In any transformer without normalization, a single layer's Query weight can always be eliminated without architectural modifications, requiring only weight reparametrization.
+This applies to existing pretrained models once LayerNorm is removed via the techniques of Heimersheim~\cite{heimersheim2024remove} and Baroni et al.~\cite{baroni2025transformers}, providing a practical path to post-training Query weight elimination.

-\begin{itemize} \item \textbf{Query elimination with skip connections (Theorems~\ref{thm:AttentionSkipOnlyQWElim}, \ref{cor:weight-sharing}):} For multi-layer transformers without layer normalization but with skip connections around attention blocks, we prove that $W_Q$ can be set to the identity while appropriately modifying the remaining parameters to preserve all input-output mappings.
-Under weight-sharing, the result extends to transformers with skip connections around both attention and MLPs.
+\item \textbf{Multi-layer Query weight elimination (Theorems~\ref{thm:AttentionSkipOnlyQWElim}, \ref{cor:weight-sharing}):} For transformers without layer normalization, we prove that $W_Q$ can be set to the identity in \emph{all} layers under two complementary conditions: (i) skip connections are placed exclusively around the attention sublayer, or (ii) weight-sharing is enforced across layers.
+The proofs rely on a characterization of how blocks transform between different bases.

-\item \textbf{Partial results with layer normalization (Section~\ref{subsection:Layernorm_n_basischange}):} We derive sufficient conditions for basis transformations to commute with layer normalization (Lemma~\ref{lem:L_epsilon inversion lemma}, Theorem~\ref{cor:layernorm-basis}).
-These conditions are restrictive and may not hold in practice, explaining why our experiments require hyperparameter adjustments.